meyer-nils/torch-fem/README.md

 **Simple cantilever beam:** There are examples with linear and quadratic triangles and quads.

 <img src="doc/plate_hole_plasticity.png" width="400"></br>
-**Plasticity in a plate with hole (experimental):** Isotropic linear hardening model for plane-stress.
+**Plasticity in a plate with hole:** Isotropic linear hardening model for plane-stress.

 ## Optimization examples
 The subdirectory `examples->optimization` demonstrates the use of torch-fem for optimization of structures (e.g. topology optimization, composite orientation optimization).